Information & Data Science Pilot Projects

 Further information and contact: Prof. Dr. Corinna Schrum (HZG), corinna.schrum(at)hzg.de

 The pilot project "Automated Scientific Discovery" will bring forth completely new technologies to automatically discover relationships in large amounts of complex scientific data.
 To this end, the Helmholtz researchers are using highly innovative and reliable artificial intelligence methods.
 Initially, the project partners will use these methods to advance knowledge about nuclear fusion processes and Earth observation.
 In further steps, the scientists will combine basic research, applied research and the development of generic methods.
 The development of generic methods will be strengthened by close cooperation with the pilot project "Helmholtz Analytics Framework".

 Further information and contact: Dr. Jakob Svensson (IPP), jakob.svensson(at)ipp.mpg.de

-Large, complex and high-dimensional data are now ubiquitous in essentially all areas of science and society.
-Machine learning and AI methods are already highly effective at exploiting such data for the purpose of prediction.
+In all areas of science and society, big, complex, and high-dimensional data is ubiquitous today.
+Machine learning and AI methods are already very effective at using such data for predictions.

-The project SIMCARD will develop novel machine learning tools that are truly robust and reliable and that can go beyond prediction to provide a deeper scientific understanding.
-In particular, the focus is on new methods for large-scale network modelling and reliable prediction.
-Designing scalable, principled and interpretable data science approaches is key for providing answers to pressing problems in various application areas.
-Specifically, the project addresses the fields of data-intensive biomedicine and weather prediction.
+The SIMCARD project will develop novel machine learning methods that are robust and reliable and go beyond simple predictions.
+The focus is on new methods for modeling very large networks and predictive reliability.
+The goal is to provide answers to pressing problems in diverse application domains with precisely fitting scalable, sound and interpretable Data Science methods.
+The project addresses in particular the fields of data-intensive biomedicine and weather forecasting.